Skip to content

 Description

-The practitioner sits with one leg extended and the other leg bent.
+The practitioner sits with one leg extended and the other leg bent with the foot close to the body.

-The ankle of the bent leg is held with the hands and rotated in a controlled circular motion.
+The ankle of the bent leg is held with the hands and rotated in a controlled circle.

-The movement is performed eight times in one direction and then eight times in the opposite direction.
+The exercise is performed eight times in one direction and then eight times in the opposite direction.

-The exercise is then repeated on the other side.
+The exercise is then repeated on the other leg.

 Purpose